 - Choose the downloaded emoji sticker to insert on your email.

 Remember, dragging and dropping the picture to your email will generally insert it as an attachment.
 However, adding through the menu will insert the picture in email’s content area.
 You can also resize the image inside email if required to adjust the size.

-Insert Emoji in Outlook Mac Office 365
+Insert Emoji in Microsoft 365 Outlook App for Mac

 Similar to Windows, you can use different ways to insert emoji in Outlook Mac.